starkfell/100DaysOfIaC/articles/day.15.git.started.in.linux.md

 *You need access to a GitHub Account and an existing Private repository in GitHub to complete the next steps.
 Setting up a new GitHub account and creating your own private repo takes only a few minutes, you can start **[here](https://github.com/join).***

-In this section we will use an SSH Key Pair to authenticate to GitHub and clone a private repository locally.
+In this section we will generate an SSH Key Pair, add the public key to GitHub and use it to clone a private repository locally.

 <br />

 ### Generate SSH Keys

-Run the following command to create an SSH Key Pair.
+From a bash prompt, run the following command to create an SSH Key Pair.

 ```bash
 ssh-keygen \